-1. Install a new inner clutch piston seal on piston with lip facing away from spring pockets.
+- 1. Install a new inner clutch piston seal on piston with lip facing away from spring pockets.
 Make certain correct piston is used.
-See Figure 7D-229.

-2. Install a new outer clutch piston seal with lip away from spring pockets.
-See Figure 7D-228
+See Figure 7D-156. - 2.
+Install a new outer clutch piston seal with lip away from spring pockets.
+See Figure 7D-155

 Make certain the piston has a ball check (Model "BB" direct clutch piston has two (2) check balls).
 The piston with a blind hole is for the forward clutch assembly.
-See Figure 7D-233.
+See Figure 7D-159.

 3. Install a new center seal on clutch housing with lip of seal facing up.
-See Figure 7D-230.
+See Figure 7D-157.

-The direct clutch housing for the "BS" and "BB" models use the six (6) plate direct clutch assembly.
+The direct clutch housing for the "BB" model use the six (6) plate direct clutch assembly.
 This housing can be identified by the elimination of the I.D. chamfer on the clutch plate end of the housing and/or a groove in the face at the base of the tower.
-See Figure 7D-234.
+See Figure 7D-160.
 Should replacement of the direct clutch housing become necessary, extreme care must be taken in obtaining the correct part for the model involved.

-Figure 7D-234 Direct Clutch Housing Identification
+Figure 7D-160 Direct Clutch Housing Identification

 - 4. Place Seal Protectors, Tools J-21362 Inner, J-21409 Outer, over hub and clutch housing and install clutch piston.
-See Figure 7D-236. - 5.
+See Figure 7D-161. - 5.
 Install fourteen (14) clutch release springs into spring pockets in clutch piston, leaving two (2) pockets directly opposite one another with no springs. - 6.
 Place spring retainer and snap ring on springs. - 7.
 Using Tool J-2590, install snap ring.
-See Figure 7D-224. - 8.a.
-Model "BS", lubricate with transmission fluid and install six (6) composition-faced, five (5) flat steel, and one (1) waved steel plate (plate with "U" notch), starting with the waved steel and alternating composition and steel plates.
-See Figure 7D-223. - b.
-Models "BC", "BT" and lubricate with transmission fluid and install five (5) composition-faced, four (4) flat steel, and one (1) waved steel plate (plate with "U" notch), starting with the waved steel and alternating composition and steel plates.
-See Figure 7D-198. - c.
+See Figure 7D-151. - 8.a.
+Model "BS", lubricate with transmission fluid and install five (5) composition-faced, five (5) flat steel, starting with the waved steel and alternating composition and steel plates.
+See Figure 7D-150. - b.
+Models "BC", "BT" lubricate with transmission fluid and install five (5) composition-faced, four (4) flat steel, and one (1) waved steel plate (plate with "U" notch), starting with the waved steel and alternating composition and steel plates.
+See Figure 7D-150. - c.
 Model "BB", lubricate with transmission fluid and install six (6) composition-faced and six (6) flat steel plates, starting with the flat steel and alternating composition and steel plates.
-See Figure 7D-223.
+See Figure 7D-150.